 - If levels are medium – People who are immunocompromised or at

-higher risk for severe COVID-19should talk with their doctor about precautions, including indoor mask wearing.
+higher risk for severe COVID-19should wear a high-quality mask when indoors in public.
 Others should consider doing the same, as well as self-testing for COVID-19, when around someone who’s immunocompromised or at higher risk for severe COVID-19.

 - If levels are high – Wear a high-quality mask.
-In addition, people who are immunocompromised or at higher risk for serve COVID-19 should wear masks that provide greater protection.
+In addition, people who are immunocompromised or at higher risk for severe COVID-19 should consider avoiding nonessential indoor public activities where exposure is possible.